tomas-fryza/avr-course/labs/04-lcd/README.md

 ## Part 2: LCD screen module

 **LCD (Liquid Crystal Display)** is an electronic device which is used for display any ASCII text.
 There are many different screen sizes e.g. 16x1, 16x2, 16x4, 20x4, 40x4 characters and each character is made of 5x8 matrix pixel dots.
-LCD displays have different LED backlight in yellow-green, white and blue color.
+LCD displays have different LED back-light in yellow-green, white and blue color.
 LCD modules are mostly available in COB (Chip-On-Board) type.
 With this method, the controller IC chip or driver (here: HD44780) is directly mounted on the backside of the LCD module itself.

 The control is based on the Hitachi HD44780 chipset (or a compatible), which is found on most text-based LCDs, and hence the driving software remains the same even for different screen sizes.
 The driver contains instruction set, character set, and in addition you can also generate your own characters.